auxesisgroup/auxledger-evm-powered/README.md

 ## Auxledger

-Blockchain Technology has garnered immense interest for its wide range of use cases in Governments as well as private sector enterprises.We have observed billions of dollars being spent in building Blockchain powered applications and yet the mainstream adoption is very much limited.
+Blockchain Technology has garnered immense interest for its wide range of use cases in Governments as well as private sector enterprises.
+We have observed billions of dollars being spent in building Blockchain powered applications and yet the mainstream adoption is very much limited.
 We see that the acute rise in Blockchain technology fogged the focus on its most important aspect – The infrastructure.
 Technology infrastructure plays a significant role while building a scalable platform.
 The infrastructure must provide sufficient level of flexibility for developers to choose and adopt core protocols for the platform while designing it.
 Also, the infrastructure must empower an application to allow high performance during its runtime execution.

 Auxesis Group, established in 2014, pioneers in building enterprise Blockchain solutions and is one of The Top 100 Most Influential Blockchain Organizations worldwide.
 Auxesis commenced ‘Auxledger project’ internally in 2017, with the idea of implementing blockchain network for the world’s largest democracy, India and to act as value chain for its economy by enabling trust, transparency and efficiency in various business processes.